Ten shot dead in Ballymurphy massacre entirely innocent, coroner finds

 Mrs Justice Keegan delivered her findings from the inquests at the temporary “Nightingale” Lagan Coroner’s Court based in the International Convention Centre in Belfast on Tuesday.

-They included the parish priest, Fr Hugh Mullan, who waving a white cloth as he went to help a wounded man, and Joan Connolly, a mother of eight who was shot as she went to the aid of a fatally-injured 19-year-old, Noel Philips.
-An eleventh victim, Pat McCarthy, died of a heart attack.
+They included the parish priest, Fr Hugh Mullan, who waving a white cloth as he went to help a wounded man, and Joan Connolly, a mother of eight who was shot as she went to the aid of a fatally-injured 19-year-old, Noel Phillips.
+An 11th victim, Pat McCarthy, died of a heart attack.

 The inquests opened in November 2018 and concluded in March 2020 after hearing more than 100 days of evidence, the longest-running inquests in Northern Ireland’s history.